-Although you have 4 different page types to choose from, in reality there are only two: fullscreen pages and longread pages.
-The other two options are made up of multiple fullscreen and/or longread pages, shown as one page using scenes.
+Although you have 4 different page types to choose from, in reality, there are only two: fullscreen pages and longpages.
+The other two options are made up of multiple fullscreen and/or longpages, shown as one page using scenes.
 Click here to read more about scenes.

-Landscape pages which will fill your screen and can’t be scrolled through.
-Mostly used to display imagery and small amounts of text, like a magazine cover.
+Landscape pages that will fill your screen and can’t be scrolled through.
+Mostly used to display images and small amounts of text, like a magazine cover.

 Depending on the type of page you choose, you can set up the page size.
 It’s important to start a publication with the right dimensions, so it will look good on every screen.
 Our default setup size is: 1280 x 760 pixels.
-On smaller screens the page will resize to fit the screen size.
+On smaller screens, the page will scale to fit the screen size.
 There are different ways objects can be positioned inside these resized screens.